metafizzy/fizzy.school/content/simplify-selectors.md

 });
 ```

 These selectors work, but they're hard to read.
 Looking at them, you have to take a second to figure out how the variable works in the string.
 And this code hits upon a familiar problem: its relying on specific classes in the HTML.
-We already know that that the nav and activeTab elements exist with the group element.
+We already know that the nav and activeTab elements exist with the group element.
 Using numbered classes is a hack.

 Let's fix this by removing these complicated selectors, and making use of the elements document structure.